BLT Pasta Salad

 - Meanwhile, bring a large pot of salted water to a boil.
 Cook the pasta according to package directions until tender.
 Drain the pasta, give it a quick rinse in cool water, and set aside to cool to room temperature.

-- In a large bowl, combine the mayonnaise, ranch dressing, milk, lemon juice, Parmesan, avocado (if using), salt, and pepper.
+- In a large bowl, combine the mayonnaise, ranch dressing, milk, lemon juice, Parmesan, and salt and pepper.
 Add the vegetables to the pan.
-Crumble or slice the cooked bacon, and add all but about ½ cup to the bowl.
-Add the cooled, cooked pasta.
-Toss well to thoroughly mix, and top with the reserved ½ cup crumbled bacon.
+Crumble or slice the cooked bacon, and add all but about 1/2 cup to the bowl.
+Add the cooled, cooked pasta and the avocado, if using.
+Toss well to thoroughly mix, and top with the reserved 1/2 cup crumbled bacon.
 Serve at room temperature.

 Notes